daniel384222/daniel384222.github.io/README.md

 ## Files

 - `exam-timer.html` — the whole app.
-Keep it as one file; it has no dependencies except a Google Fonts request for Inter (falls back to the system font if offline).
+Keep it as one file; it has no dependencies except a request to rsms.me for Inter (falls back to the system font if offline).